 It’s important to note that a sports physical must be valid throughout a sports season for you to remain eligible to play.
 For instance, if it expires in the middle of soccer season, you will be on the sidelines until a valid form is on file.

-Indigo Health offers sports physicals when you need them
+Indigo offers spring sports physicals when you need them

 When you or your child needs a sports physical, the last thing you need is to worry about arranging an appointment weeks (or months) in advance or finding a convenient time between school, work, and family events and activities.

-At Indigo Health, we make it refreshingly easy and convenient to fit a sports physical into your busy schedule.
+At Indigo, we make it refreshingly easy and convenient to get a spring sports physical into your busy schedule.
 We’re open 8 am to 8 pm every day, even on weekends and holidays.
 Simply walk into one of our convenient neighborhood locations or book an appointment online.
 We’ll have you or your child checked out and ready to play in no time.